jcame/Fastq_2_zOTUtable/README.md

 ```
 chmod 775 usearch***
 ```
-4) You can also download our adapted database of EZTaxon | make a directory: Databases_16s/ and place the 2 files in here
+4) You can also download our adapted database of EZTaxon | make a directory: Databases_16s/ and place the fasta file in here
 ```
 mkdir Databases_16s
 cd  Databases_16s